diegoperezg7/Web-NeuraX/README.md

 # NeuraX Landing Page

-Esta es la landing page de NeuraX, un proyecto diseñado para presentar y promocionar los servicios y valores de NeuraX de forma atractiva y moderna.
+This is the landing page for NeuraX, a project designed to showcase and promote NeuraX's services and values in a modern and visually appealing way.

-## Descripción
+## Description

-NeuraX es una plataforma innovadora orientada a una Agencia de Inteligencia Artificial y automatización de procesos y tareas repetitivas.
-Esta landing page tiene como objetivo captar la atención de los visitantes, explicar los beneficios de NeuraX y facilitar el contacto o la conversión de usuarios interesados.
+NeuraX is an innovative platform focused on AI-based solutions and the automation of repetitive business processes and tasks.
+This landing page aims to capture visitors' attention, clearly communicate NeuraX's value proposition, and drive user engagement or conversion.

-## Características principales
+## Key Features

-- Diseño responsivo y moderno.
+- Responsive and modern design
-- Secciones informativas sobre los servicios/productos de NeuraX.
+- Informative sections about NeuraX's services and offerings
-- Integración con formularios de contacto.
+- Integrated contact form
-- Animaciones y elementos visuales atractivos.
+- Attractive animations and visual elements
-- Optimización para SEO y redes sociales.
+- SEO and social media optimization

-## Tecnologías utilizadas
+## Technologies Used

-- [Ejemplo: React, Next.js, Tailwind CSS, etc.]
+- [Example: React, Next.js, Tailwind CSS, etc.]
-- [Enumera las tecnologías principales que utilizaste en el desarrollo]
+- [List the main technologies used in the development]

-## Contribuciones
+## Contributions

-Las contribuciones son bienvenidas.
-Por favor, abre un issue o un pull request para sugerir cambios o mejoras.
+Contributions are welcome!
+Please open an issue or pull request to suggest improvements or propose new features.